ABRG-Models/BarrelEmerge/README.md

 probably need libomp as well, because even though my code doesn't use the runtime part of OpenMP, Armadillo does so if OpenMP is present.
-You get OpenMP/libomp for free with gcc on a modern Linux computer; on a Mac, you will have to install libomp from source.
+You get OpenMP/libomp for free with gcc on a modern Linux computer; on a Mac, you will have to install libomp from source (follow instructions at https://openmp.llvm.org/ finishing up with a final `make install`).

 Now you can read how to reproduce the experiments.
 To reproduce all of the results, see ./scripts/README.md.
 To graph the resulting data, see